 Why put on a mask?

-To put on a mask is to protect others, and also to protect yourself.
-It's an essential barrier gesture when you don't know who's contagious or vulnerable.
+To put on a mask is to protect yourself, and also to protect others.
+It is an essential barrier gesture to limit contamination.

 Please note that the mask offers no guarantee against the risk of indirect transmission through our hands, for example by touching a contaminated object and then placing one's hand near the mouth, or by rubbing one's eyes after shaking hands with a person who is a SARS-CoV-2 carrier and who has blown his or her nose.